 What is the Lot Size?

-The lot is the quantity of the traded currency pair.
+The lot is one of the main forex trading terms.
+A lot is the quantity of the traded currency pair.
 It is basically the standardized unit of measuring the quantity of the trade.

 There are four common types of lots in Forex trading; Standard, Mini, Micro, and Nano.
 The standard lot size is 100,000 units of the currency pair, mini is 10,000 units, micro is 1,000 units and nano is 100 units.